U.S. Department of Transportation

 Older Driver and Pedestrian Design Workshop

-The FHWA offers a 1-day training workshop to thoroughly review the recommendations and guidelines contained in the Highway Design Handbook for Older Drivers and Pedestrians.
+The FHWA offers a 1-day training workshop to thoroughly review the recommendations and guidelines contained in the Handbook for Designing Roadways for the Aging Population.
 Interactive methods are used to help participants fully understand the changes that occur with aging.
 Modifications to the roadway system are identified that can make it easier for older drivers and all drivers.
 Case studies are used during the workshop.
 The workshop is designed primarily practicing highway and traffic engineers responsible for highway design and operations.
 For additional information, contact Gene Amparano, or contact the Federal Highway Division Office in your State.

 Manual on Uniform Traffic Control Devices